isaacnmm/pestpolicy-hugo2XX/content/posts/where-do-fleas-come-from/index.md

 - **Versatile** Works on pets, furniture, carpets, and bedding.
 - **Effective** Can significantly reduce flea populations when used correctly.
 - **Natural Ingredients** Less toxic than many chemical alternatives.
-Pro Tip:�For severe infestations, combine this spray with other treatments (like flea traps or preventative collars) for best results.
+Pro Tip:For severe infestations, combine this spray with other treatments (like flea traps or preventative collars) for best results.

-Have you tried any of these methods?�Share your experiences or suggest other great flea control products in the comments!
+Have you tried any of these methods?Share your experiences or suggest other great flea control products in the comments!